knowledge-computing/mapkurator-doc/docs/install2.md

  <li>Check that you are in the recogito2 directory before running the sbt command.<br>
  <img src="_media/assets/install2/error3.png" height=250 width=400 alt="Error message when recogito2 is not the current working directory"><br>
  </li>
  <li>Use the command <code>sbt stopProd</code> if you get the error message "This application is already running (Or delete /home/recogito2/target/universal/stage/RUNNING_PID file).
-[INFO] [<DATE><TIME> [Thread-2] [CoordinatedShutdown(akka://sbt-web)] Starting coordinated shutdown from JVM shutdown hook.
+[INFO] [<DATE><TIME> [Thread-2] [CoordinatedShutdown(akka://sbt-web)] Starting coordinated shutdown from JVM shutdown hook."
 Also, deleting /home/recogito2/target/universal/stage/RUNNING_PID file may be required.
  </li>

  </ol>